 All in all, prospective students should really look into schools and how they fit them.
 You will likely be attending a for-profit art school, where money will be a deciding factor in your education.
 Talking to current students at a university you’re interested in is imperative at getting an accurate depiction of the school.
 Just remember, admissions representatives only want your money.

-thetravelsoftimo asked: Wait.. so those hosts on TV shows like Candice Olson, and Genevieve Gorder wouldn't be considered Interior designers then?
+thetravelsoftimo said: Wait.. so those hosts on TV shows like Candice Olson, and Genevieve Gorder wouldn't be considered Interior designers then?
 Would it?
 Cause I feel like Interior design is far beyond just changing the paint and creating basic cabinets and things of that nature..
 You can google them cause I don't think they are known in the UK..

 As I have said a few times before, I am by no means an expert on this subject, but I have to agree with you.
 There is a great discrepancy between public perception and what an Interior Designer with an accreditation actual does.
 And yes, the media has definitely got something to do with this.
 There is a vast number of TV programs out there which unfortunately gives the overall impression that interior decoration is the same as interior design.
 Obviously we are in no position to influence public perception, but perhaps we can demystify and educate a few people who are looking at pursuing a career in Architecture/Interior Design.
 I have received a lot of positive feedback so far, (thank you), and just because I am not publishing all your Ask’s just yet, rest assured that they will be published over the next week or so.
 (I just don’t want to spam your dash.)
 Next up, I am going to write about the education in the UK, and then we will see where it takes us.
 I might look for some help in putting together a decent questionnaire for students of Interior Design/Architecture.

-microwavecoven asked: I'm also an Interior Design major.
+microwavecoven said: I'm also an Interior Design major.
 I'm only a sophomore but I think I have a pretty good feel for what's in line.
 Like it was said before, there's a huge difference between interior decorating.
 Most people don't realize this so I feel like interior design as a major, at least at my school, is really under appreciated because everyone thinks we just decorate which can actually get annoying.
 So I can also be somewhat of a resource for anyone with questions about the major!

 Thank you for the message, Buddy.
 Well, with regards to the education not being appreciated.
 Let’s see if we can change that mindset, shall we? :) I am thinking about putting a questionnaire together for students/interior designers.
 Would you be up for answering a few questions about your interior design school, and your own experience in particular?